 |Fees||Look up fees|

-International Legal Internship allows students to gain credit for undertaking advanced legal research and analysis on an approved international internship of at least eight weeks of full-time work in an approved international institution or organisation.
+International Legal Internship allows students to gain credit for undertaking advanced legal research and analysis on an approved international internship of at least five weeks of full-time work in an approved international institution or organisation.
 This subject is focused on providing students with an opportunity to engage with legal and policy issues in contemporary society through work experience and further develop oral and written communication skills.
 Students are required to secure and fund their internships personally.

 Students are encouraged to discuss their internship proposals with the subject coordinators.
 Students who successfully enrol in International Legal Internship must arrange a meeting with at least one of the subject coordinators both prior to their internship and upon completion, to develop a better understanding of research and the role of international institutions in international law and relations.

 A student who has successfully completed the internship will:

 - Have detailed knowledge of the institution or organisation where they have undertaken their internship